pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

-# HTCondor Job Sumbitter
+# PyLHC Submitter
 [See the docs][documentation] for a detailed code description.
+Note that the full functionality is only available under Linux, with HTCondor configured e.g. on CERN's lxplus service.
+Currently, only local job execution is possible in Windows.

 ## Description

-The HTCondor Job sumitter allows to execute a parametric study using a script-mask and a `dictionary` with parameters to replace, from the command line.
+The PyLHC submitter allows to execute a parametric study using a script-mask and a `dictionary` with parameters to replace, from the command line.
 The parameters to be replaced must be present in the given mask as ``%(PARAMETER)s`` (other types apart from string also allowed).
 The type of script and executable is freely choosable, but defaults to ``madx`` - for which this